 CRACK IT has been recognised as a success story of Innovate UKs Small Business Research Initiative (SBRI).
 Running CRACK IT using the SBRI process enables us to fund collaborations across multiple sectors and technology areas we would not reach with traditional grant funding.

 The value of CRACK IT has been recognized as a model for innovation by others.
 In 2019 the Netherlands Organisation for Health Research and Development (ZonMW) announced their own innovation platform called Create2Solve.
 Established under their More Knowledge with Fewer Animals programme, the scheme was modelled entirely on CRACK IT and launched with two industry sponsored Challenges to improve in vitro dosing and development of in vitro mini brains to model neurological disorders.

 You can find out more about several of the achievements described above and many more in the timeline that we have put together to showcase the critical stages in CRACK IT Challenges’ evolution over the last decade as well as the key milestones and impacts.

 We couldn’t let this milestone pass without some fanfare and so have planned a year of celebrations to share CRACK IT’s achievements and recognise the brilliant and dedicated research teams and organisations we’ve worked with over the last decade.

 Each month during 2021 we’ll showcase different aspects of the programme, focusing on the 3Rs products that have been developed, their application and the scientific, business and animal welfare benefits they deliver.

-Details of all our '10 years of CRACK IT' activites will be included in our monthly newsletter, so make sure you’re signed up if you don’t want to miss out.
+Details of all our 10 years of CRACK IT activities will be included in our monthly newsletter, so make sure you’re signed up if you don’t want to miss out.

 Make sure you're following the CRACK IT twitter account (@CRACK_IT) where we'll be showcasing one of the brilliant 3Rs products created as a result of the CRACK IT Challenges competition and the resulting collaborations.